Wednesday, 5 March 2025

 If the pressure is dropping, but not to 0 psi, then it's more than likely being absorbed into the beer.

-Once I discovered the source of my problem (a carbonation cap that needed to be tightened), the Fermzilla would hold pressure and maybe drop a few psi overnight due to co2 being absorbed into the beer.
+Once we discovered the source of the problem (a carbonation cap that needed to be tightened), the fermenter would hold pressure and maybe drop a few psi overnight due to co2 being absorbed into the beer.

-I wanted to share my experience as I could not find a definitive answer to this problem when I was facing it and found it very overwhelming (and frustrating) trying to understand it.
+We wanted to share our experience as we could not find a definitive answer to this problem when we were facing it and er found it very overwhelming (and frustrating) trying to understand it.

 A pressure gauge reading 0 can be tricky to troubleshoot

-What has you experience been with gas leaks and/or gas being absorbed into your beer?
+What has your experience been with gas leaks and/or gas being absorbed into your beer?
 Did you find it confusing the first time as well?
 Leave a comment below to let me know.

 Related Articles